Miideh/Heart-Disease-Prediction-Supervised-Learning-/README.md

 Heart Disease Prediction using Supervised Learning

 This project explores **Supervised Learning** to predict heart disease from patient data using **Logistic Regression, k-NN, and Decision Trees**.
-Along the way, I learned how preprocessing, feature importance, and model selection dramatically affect performance — and yes, Lagos traffic counts as debugging practice 😅.
+Along the way, I learned how preprocessing, feature importance, and model selection dramatically affect performance, and yes, Lagos traffic counts as debugging practice 😅.

 ---